 Then, a rough approximation of the reaction path is build: a set of images is created by performing a linear interpolation between the initial and final systems.
-Optionally, an intermediate system can be provided, in which case the interpolation is performed between the initial and intermediate systems, and then between the intermediate and final systems.
+If there is more than two systems provided, a spline interpolation is performed between the initial, all the intermediate (in the lexicographical order) and the final system (see below).